ietf-wg-aipref/drafts/draft-ietf-aipref-attach.md

 for alternative content distribution or acquisition methods, such as email.

-## Registry-Based Preferences
+### Registry-Based Preferences

-This document does not define a means of using unique identifiers and a registry for associating preferences.
+A preferences registry is a database that stores usage preference statements associated with both content identifiers and a means of identifying the declaring party.
 Registry-based approaches might be applicable in certain contexts, particularly where embedding is impractical or unavailable.
 Additionally, a registry might enable persistent association of preferences